arrestoteles/lab-4-path-finder/README.md

 We represent each state as a string encoding of an *N* x *N* matrix.
 The tiles are represented by characters starting from the letter A (`A`…`H` for *N*=3, and `A`…`O` for *N*=4).
 The empty tile is represented by `_`.
-To make it more readable for humans every row is separated by `/`, like this:
+To make it more readable for humans, every row is separated by `/`:

 ```
 $ java RunPathFinder ucs NPuzzle 2 /_C/BA/ /AB/C_/